 - Choquequirao Trek – This remote and off-the-beaten-path trek takes you to the ancient Incan ruins of Choquequirao, often referred to as a “sister city” to Machu Picchu.

-- Vilcabamba Trek – This long and challenging trek takes you through the Vilcabamba mountain range, home to several Incan ruins and breathtaking mountain scenery.
+- Vilcabamba Trek: This long and challenging trek takes you through the Vilcabamba mountain range, home to several Incan ruins and breathtaking mountain scenery.

-- Lares Trek – This is a moderate trek that takes you through traditional Andean communities and offers a glimpse into the daily life of the local people.
+- Lares Trek – This is a moderate trek that takes you through traditional Andean communities and offers a glimpse into the daily lives of the local people.
 The expedition also passes by several natural hot springs, making it a relaxing and unique experience.